Aswinpkrishnan94/C-programming/README.md

    4) To swap two numbers
    5) To find the factorial of a number using recursion
    6) To swap two numbers without using a third variable
+   7) To check if a number is Armstrong or not

 B) Pointers and Arrays
    1) Pointer basics